 Leave tumbling for an hour, then take out the rocks.
 Rinse them off if necessary and lay them on the paper of outlines to see how they have changed.

-Some of the softer rocks (e.g. our mudstone) will already have started falling apart, and maybe even making mud.
+Some of the softer rocks (e.g. our mudstone and sandstone) will already have started falling apart, and maybe even making mud.
 The harder rocks may be starting to smooth out on their jagged edges.

 (If necessary, the tumbler may need some more water during this week, as some of the rocks turn to mud.)